 Ultimately, doctors in Utah and Maryland decided that Kate had contracted an unusual infection in her colon walls.
 The source of why she picked up the disease remains a mystery, but after treatment with antibiotics, she has been able to return to her new home in Wyoming.

 Since then, life has returned to normal for the active 20-something, who now works as a trainer in Jackson Hole and enjoys what the area has to offer outdoors.
-The University of Utah and its doctors, she said, played an important role in getting her back on her feet.
+University of Utah Health and its doctors, she said, played an important role in getting her back on her feet.

 “I was shocked by how nice the facilities were,” said Kate.
 “They put me in this really nice room and I had this amazing view of the city.
 The care was really good.”

 Kate’s father is also grateful for the caring team at University Hospital who cared for his daughter.

 “From the moment I stepped on the unit and began to discuss her case with the staff I knew we were in the right place,” said Brian Gragnolati.

 “I have spent my entire career in health care and have visited hundreds of hospitals both in the US and throughout the world.
 I know what great care feels like and U of U Health had it all.”

 The Gragnolatis were thankful and impressed with the communication provided by Kate’s nurses and her attending physician, Michael Strong, M.D., who was vigilant in following-up with Kate after her discharge and brief return to Maryland.

 “The sign of a great hospital is strong and empowered nursing.
 I was very impressed by each and every staff member,” said Brian Gragnolait.
 “In addition, the physicians both attending and house staff were superb.
 The ability to communicate in a clear, honest and caring manner is essential in these difficult times.
 Our questions were always answered even when her diagnosis was not clear.”